ifzmidh/input.data/README.md

 This is the simple program for input data user and give output at interface web

 ### How does it Work?
-data user's input will be entered into (database) simple array javascript, before showing output program will empty the (database) array with method pop(),
+data user's input will be entered into (database) simple array javascript, before showing output program will empty the (database) array with array pop() method,

 ### The Materials That Will Be Needed
 - Array Javascript Object